SetTrend/CSS3---absolute-media-queries/readMe.md

 ### Conclusion

-A way better solution for deciding on which layout to use for which device is to decide based on a browser viewport's width in absolute length, e. g. `cm`.
+A way better solution for deciding which layout to use for which kind of device is to decide based on a browser's viewport width in absolute length, e. g. `cm`.

+So, I suggest to refrain from using device pixels (`px`) in your CSS media queries and, instead, utilize absolute lengths, like `cm`.

 [See here](https://www.w3.org/TR/css-values-3/#absolute-lengths) for the official list of currently valid absolute lengths.

 ### How to Use

-Download the project and open the `mediaQueries.html` file.
+Simply pull this repository and open the downloaded `mediaQueries.html` file.

 The HTML page will then display your web browser window's width in cm:

 ![Sample Image](sampleImage.png)

-Alternatively you may find the web page here online: http://www.axeldahmen.de/CssMQTest/mediaQueries.html
+Alternatively you may find the web page online here: http://www.axeldahmen.de/CssMQTest/mediaQueries.html

 HTH,<br/>
 [Axel Dahmen](http://www.axeldahmen.de/)